getty-zig/getty/README.md

 Let's now take a whirlwind tour of Getty by writing a serializer!

 The first thing we need to do is specify the data format supported by our serializer.
-For this example, we'll keep it simple and use a format that consists of just the values `true` and `false`.
+For this example, we'll keep things simple and use a format that consists of just the values `true` and `false`.

-Next, we'll need to specify how to convert each type within Getty's data model into our data format.
-For this example, we'll use the following specification:
+Next, we need to specify how to convert each type within Getty's data model into our data format.
+In this example, we'll use the following specification:

 <details>
   <summary><b>Specification</b></summary>